Compilation-informed probabilistic logical-error cancellation: Abstract

 \section{Abstract}

 The potential of quantum computers to outperform classical ones in practically useful tasks remains challenging in the near term due to scaling limitations and high error rates of current quantum hardware.
 While quantum error correction (QEC) offers a clear path towards fault tolerance, overcoming the scalability issues will take time.
 Early applications will likely rely on QEC combined with quantum error mitigation (QEM).
 We introduce a QEM scheme against both compilation errors and logical-gate noise that is circuit-, QEC code-, and compiler-agnostic.
-The scheme builds on quasi-probability distribution methods and uses information about the circuit's gates' compilations to attain an unbiased estimation of noiseless expectation values incurring a constant sample-complexity overhead.
-Moreover, it features maximal circuit size and QEC code-distance both independent of the target precision, in contrast to strategies based on QEC alone.
+The scheme builds on quasi-probability methods and uses information about the circuit's gates' compilations to attain an unbiased estimation of noiseless expectation values incurring a constant sample-complexity overhead.
+Moreover, it features maximal circuit size and code distance both independent of the target precision, in contrast to strategies based on QEC alone.
 We formulate the mitigation procedure as a linear program, demonstrate its efficacy through numerical simulations, and illustrate it for estimating the Jones polynomials of knots.
-Our method significantly reduces quantum resource requirements for high-precision estimations, offering a practical route towards fault-tolerant quantum computation with precision-independent overheads.
+Our method significantly reduces quantum resource requirements for high-precision estimations, offering a practical route towards fault-tolerant quantum computation with precision-independent overheads for fixed circuit complexity and code distance.

 \paragraph*{Introduction.} Quantum computers have the potential to exponentially outperform classical computers in certain tasks \cite{dalzell2023quantumalgorithmssurveyapplications}.
 These quantum advantages presuppose deep and fault-tolerant circuits on a large number of qubits: current estimates are hundreds of logical qubits at $10^{-6}$ error rates for scientific applications, and thousands at $10^{-12}$ rates for industrial applications~\cite{beverland2022assessingrequirementsscalepractical}.
 However, real-world devices are inherently noisy, with current error rates well above those.
 In principle, these error rates can be reduced via quantum error-correction (QEC) techniques by using multiple physical qubits to encode each logical one \cite{gottesman2009introductionquantumerrorcorrection}.
 Moreover, this comes also with an increase in circuit depth, as the circuit has to be compiled into the universal gate set of the code.